 All referrals are triaged and can be faxed to 613.533.6855, or telephoned to 613.533.6641.

 Seven hematology clinics per week are held at the Hotel Dieu Hospital (HDH) by Drs James, Lee, Lui, and Satkunam.
 Phlebotomy services are also provided twice a week at HDH.
 Supportive transfusions, iron infusions, etc. are performed in the Out Patient Procedures Unit and elsewhere.

 Secondary care referrals are received from family physicians in and around Kingston and the Southeast LHIN region.
 Tertiary care referrals come from the regional hematologists in Belleville, Oshawa, Cobourg, and Peterborough.

 Patients with leukemia, multiple myeloma, lymphoma, and other undifferentiated hematologic disorders are seen in the Cancer Centre of Southeastern Ontario (CCSEO).
-Drs Bhella, Dudebout, Hay, Lee, Lui, Matthews, and Satkunam care for all patients with leukemia, myeloma, myeloproliferative disease, and a proportion of patients with lymphoma.
+Drs Climans, Dudebout, Hay, Lee, Lui, Matthews, Richard-Carpentier and Satkunam care for all patients with leukemia, myeloma, myeloproliferative disease, and a proportion of patients with lymphoma.
 There are at least tweleve clinics a week.
 The CCSEO also provides outpatient chemotherapy services, supportive blood transfusions, and a procedure clinic.